Efficient Full-frequency GW Calculations using a Lanczos Method

 During the last decade, different formulations and algorithms have been proposed and implemented for accelerating GW calculations to meet the challenge of modeling large and complex materials~\cite{golze2019,Gao_2022}.
-A few seminal papers have demonstrated GW calculations of quasiparticle energies of large systems with the number of atoms ranging from 1,000 to over 2,000~\cite{wilhelm2018,vlcek2018,Mauro2020,duchemin2021_cubicscale,victor2022}.
+A few seminal papers have demonstrated GW calculations of quasiparticle energies of large systems with the number of atoms ranging from 1,000 to around 2,700~\cite{wilhelm2018,vlcek2018,Mauro2020,duchemin2021_cubicscale,victor2022}.
 These large-scale GW calculations rely on well-crafted numerical optimization and large computation resources, which are of limited accessibility.
-Even with notable advancements, GW calculations for systems with a few hundred atoms, which are typically required for computational studying a point defect in solids or small quantum dots, cannot be performed routinely.
-Owing to the significant expense of data curation, GW calculations are rarely used in wide-reaching data-driven research, such as constructing large databases of material properties and training supervised machine-learning model.
+Even with notable advancements, GW calculations for systems with a few hundred atoms, which are typically required for computationally studying a point defect in solids or small quantum dots, cannot be performed routinely.
+Owing to the significant expense of data curation, GW calculations are rarely used in wide-reaching data-driven research, such as constructing large databases of material properties and training supervised machine-learning models.

-In GW calculations, the computationally limiting step is evaluating the frequency-dependent screened Coulomb potential.
+In GW calculations, one of the most computationally expensive steps is calculating the frequency-dependent screened Coulomb potential $W$.
 In many implementations, the irreducible polarizability function and then the inverse dielectric function are calculated to compute $W$~\cite{DESLIPPE20121269,Sangalli_2019}.
 Such a procedure deals with the frequency dependence of $W$ using approximations like plasmon-pole models or numerical tools such as contour deformation or analytical continuations~\cite{golze2019,Hedin_1999}.
-Alternatively, another approach computes the reducible polarizability and $W$ by solving the Casida equation derived in linear-response time-dependent density functional theory.
-Once all the eigenvalues and eigenvectors of the Caisda equation are solved, the frequency-dependent $W$ and GW quasiparticle self-energies can be written and computed in a closed form, which is formally simpler than analytical continuations, contour deformation, and other numerical techniques for treating frequency-dependent functions~\cite{BRUNEVAL2016149,Tiago2006,vansetten2013,bintrim2021}.
-While this approach works efficiently for small systems with less than 50 atoms, it becomes numerically intractable for large systems due to the large cost of solving the Casida equation.
+Alternatively, another approach computes the reducible polarizability and $W$ by solving the Casida equation derived in linear-response time-dependent density functional theory~\cite{casida1995,BRUNEVAL2016149,Tiago2006,vansetten2013,daniel2021}.
+Once all the eigenvalues and eigenvectors of the Caisda equation are solved, the frequency-dependent $W$ and GW quasiparticle self-energies can be written and computed in a closed form~\cite{BRUNEVAL2016149,Tiago2006,vansetten2013}.
+While this approach is formally simple and works efficiently for small systems with less than 40 atoms, it becomes numerically intractable for large systems due to the high cost of solving the Casida equation.